Group-One-Technology/powerbase-core/powerbase-client/README.md

 yarn
 ```

+3. Copy and rename `.env.example` to `.env`, then update the variables.

-3. Run the app and you're all set!
+4. Run the app and you're all set!

 ```bash
 yarn start